 The United Nations 2030 Agenda for Sustainable Development recognizes the enormous possibilities offered by ICTs and calls for significant increase in access to such technologies, which have a decisive contribution to make in support of implementation of all the Sustainable Development Goals (SDGs).
-ITU therefore deems it a priority to supports its membership in achieving the SDGs, in close collaboration with other associates.
+ITU therefore deems it a priority to support its membership in achieving the SDGs, in close collaboration with other associates.

-Delivering the promise of the smart society relies on three technological pillars – connectivity, smart devices and software – and on sustainable development principles.
+Delivering the promise of the smart society relies on three technological pillars – connectivity, smart devices/terminals and software –as well as on sustainable development principles.

-Connectivity encompasses and includes existing and traditional networks as well as new technologies.
-It is a key enabler and component of machine-to-machine (M2M) communication, the Internet of Things (IoT), and resulting applications and services such as e-government, traffic management and road safety.
+Connectivity or the underlying infrastructure encompasses both traditional and emerging networks and new technologies.
+It is a key enabler upon which all smart services could be provided.
+Examples include machine-to-machine (M2M) communication, the Internet of Things (IoT), and resulting applications and services such as e-government, traffic management and road safety.

-IoT constitutes a major advance that promises to change the way people live, work, learn, move around, entertain and provide care by having access to more and better information in real time and to better learning opportunities.
-Moreover, IoT technologies can be used to tackle global development challenges.
 It is estimated that at present over 50 per cent of IoT activity is focused on manufacturing, transport, smart cities and user applications, but that in the future all industries will be able to benefit from IoT initiatives, highlighting and enabling new business models and workflow processes.

-Smart devices are the things that are connected that create smart societies.
-Cars, traffic lights and cameras, water pumps, electricity grids, home appliances, street lights and health monitors are all examples of things that need to become smart, connected devices so that they can deliver significant advancements in sustainability and economic and social development.
+Smart devices/terminals are the things and edge components that are connectedvia the enabling infrastructure and connectivity layer to exchange data between the field and the city operation centre.
+Cars, traffic lights and cameras, water pumps, electricity grids, home appliances, street lights and health monitors are all examples of things that need to become smart so as to deliver significant advancements towards the achievement of sustainability, economic and socialgoals.
 This is especially important in developing countries1.

-Software development connects and enables the first two pillars, such that all three pillars working together support new services that would never have been possible before.
-These new services are transforming everything from energy efficiency to environmental improvements, road safety, food and water safety, manufacturing and basic government services.
+Then the role of software development gets essential to make use and capitalize on the first two pillars (connectivity and terminals), such that all three pillars can function altogether to support new services that would never have been possible before.Software includes both the city platform which interfaces with all terminals seamlessly as well as the specific-service functions that are tailored to perform each vertical application or service in the city.

 It will be possible for the work carried out under this study Question to be founded on Resolutions 139 (Rev. Busan, 2014), on the use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society, and 197 (Busan, 2014), on facilitating IoT to prepare for a globally connected world, of the Plenipotentiary Conference; Resolutions 44 (Rev. Hammamet, 2016), on bridging the standardization gap between developing and developed countries, and 98 (Hammamet, 2016), on enhancing the standardization of IoT and smart cities and communities (SCCs) for global development of the World Telecommunication Standardization Assembly; and Resolution ITU-R 66 (Geneva, 2015) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT.

 2 Question or issue for study

+Based on the statement explained in Section 1 above the issue of study will revolve around the main three pillars in addition to other complementary components as follows:

+1) Using the notion of smart cities and communities (SCCs) to enlarge the scope of study and include smart villages and any form of communities.

-1) Discussion of and assistance in raising awareness on methods of improving connectivity to support the smart society, including connectivity to support smart grids, smart cities and ICT applications in public administration, transport, business, education and training, health, the environment, agriculture and science.
+2) Raising awareness and sharing experiences on improving connectivity and underlying infrastructure to support the smart society and potential smart services including smart grids, public administration, transport, business, education and training, health, the environment, agriculture, tourism and science.

-2) Examination of best practices for fostering and enabling deployment and use of smart devices, including mobile devices, and the importance of the application of such devices.
+3) Examination of best practices for fostering and enabling deployment and use of smart devices/terminals used for providing smart services in the city/society.